apollo-lhc/cm_mcu/README.md

 The code uses the Tivaware driver library since this is stored in the ROM of the TM4C devices.
 (No install is required.)

 The build has been extensively tested on MacOS and Linux (SC7/RHEL7).
+See commments below if you want to compile in Windows.

 ### FreeRTOS
-We are also using [FreeRTOS](https://freertos.org) also to provide basicl multi-tasking.
+We are also using [FreeRTOS](https://freertos.org) also to provide basic multi-tasking.
 Install FreeRTOS from the above link somewhere and then set the environment variable as follows:
 ```bash
 export FREERTOS_ROOT=/base/of/install/FreeRTOS/Source
 ```